 Founding Editor: Dr Richard E Russell

 Dr Russell has interests in obstructive lung disease, particularly pathophysiology of COPD and how patients should be cared for across the primary/secondary care interface.
-He is a member of the British Thoracic Society Executive, Scientific Committee and the Communications Committee, is active in the British Lung Foundation, and was recently involved in drawing up the new asthma guidelines.
-As editor of the International Journal of COPD, Dr Russell is keen to increase the awareness of COPD and provide a platform for advances in the understanding of COPD pathology, which are so desperately needed.
+He has been a member of the British Thoracic Society (BTS) Executive, Scientific Committee and the Communications Committee, is active in the British Lung Foundation.
+As founding editor of the International Journal of COPD (impact Factor 2.9), Dr Russell is keen to increase the awareness of COPD and provide a platform for advances in the understanding of COPD pathology.

 As well as being on the editorial board for Geriatric Medicine, Prescriber and The Lung Perspectives, he is a peer reviewer for Thorax, AJRCCM, AJRCMB, APS Lung, and Journal of COPD.
 Dr Russell also contributes regularly to the BBC and other mainstream media.